Skip to content

 A killer binder for your company should include:

-• An office map, printed on a flyer, that highlights important locations – like the kitchen, conference rooms, and the best vending machines when some afternoon nibbles are calling.
+• An office map printed on a Flyer that highlights important locations – like the kitchen, conference room – and the best vending machines when some afternoon cravings are calling.

-• Postcards with photos of people in their department, as well as some fun facts about them.
+• Postcards with photos of people in their department, with some fun facts about them.
 This makes remembering names so much easier, and helps spark conversations between colleagues.

 • A map of fun things to do in the area — comedy clubs, great restaurants, date night bars and pub quizzes.

-• Your mission statement, printed on company letterhead (check out our letterhead design tips).
+• Your mission statement, printed on your company Letterhead (check out our Letterhead design tips).

 2) Get your swag on

-Nothing says welcome like customized gifts — so you’re gonna need to make it rain.
-Welcome your employee like the VIP they are with company T-shirts, letterheads, stickers, mugs, business cards — whatever shows them what your brand’s all about.
+Nothing says welcome like customized gifts — so make it rain.
+Welcome your employees like the VIP they are with company Water Bottles, Planners, Stickers, custom printed Gift Tags, and Business Cards –whatever shows them what your brand’s all about.

-As well as being generous and giving your new hires a cast-iron excuse to brag to their friends, adding merch to your onboarding mix is a smart way to get your new hires familiar with the company culture.
+As well as being generous (and giving your new hires a cast-iron excuse to brag to their friends), merch is a smart way to get your new hires familiar with the company culture.
 They’ll be more in tune with your brand and values, feeling like they’re a part of the company from day one.

 Design-focused brand?
-Throw in some items that show new employees that your company takes great design seriously.
+Throw in some items that show new employees that your company takes great design seriously (like cool Notecards).

 3) Help them capture new knowledge

-A neat way to do this is with a custom hardcover notebook.
-Not only is a branded notebook a pretty sweet addition to the swag, it’s also the perfect place for your new employee to write down what they’re learning – think of it as a place exclusively for onboarding knowledge.
+A neat way to do this is with a custom Hardcover Notebook.
+Not only is a branded Notebook a pretty sweet addition to your branded swag, it’s also the perfect place for your new employee to write down what they’re learning – think of it as a place exclusively for onboarding knowledge.

 After carrying it with them during their first weeks, they’ll be able to look back at it once they’ve settled in and reflect on how far they’ve come.